RagnarGrootKoerkamp/BAPCtools/doc/implementation_notes.md

   ```
   Statistics: 15 submissions, 3 accepted, 8 unknown
   ```
-- `<contest>/solve_stats/languages.tex`: a (standalone) plot of the language distribution of all submission.
+- `<contest>/solve_stats/language_stats.pdf`: a plot of the language distribution of all submissions.
 This may be included directly by the `solution_header.tex` or `solution_footer.tex`.
 (BAPCtools doesn't do anything special here.)

-- `<contest>/solve_stats/activity/<label>.tex`: One file per problem, containing a (standalone) plot of the submissions over time.
+- `<contest>/solve_stats/activity/<label>.pdf`: One file per problem, containing a plot of the submissions over time.
 These will automatically be included on the solution slides for each problem when available.

-All the files in the `<contest>/solve_stats` directory can be generated using https://github.com/hex539/scoreboard.
-See also [this issue](https://github.com/hex539/scoreboard/issues/7).
+All the files in the `<contest>/solve_stats` directory can be generated using `bt solve_stats`.
+More details [here](commands.md#solve_stats).

 # Constraints checking